 This First Presentation is on the “Good, Bad and Ugly” aspects of plastics.
-The talk was given to a local community group in Kingsbridge Devon in 2016 and the heated debate that followed the talk had a major effect on my own thinking.
+The talk was given to a local community group in Kingsbridge Devon in 2016 and the heated debate that followed the talk concerning plastic debris on beaches and poor plastic recycling facilities had a major effect on my own thinking.

-The Third Presentation was given in November 2019 at Fribourg Switzerland as part of a Plastics Innovation Competence Centre (PICC) annual meeting.
+The Third Presentation on “Helping to make the world a better place using plastics” was given in November 2019 at Fribourg Switzerland as part of a Plastics Innovation Competence Centre (PICC) annual meeting.
 The meeting covered various aspects of “The circular economy” for plastics and I came away from the meeting with the conclusion that global manufacturers of plastic, such as BASF, Ineos, Dow, should (be forced?) to build Chemical Recycling units adjacent to their polymerization reactors and use feedstock from the Chemical recycling unit for the polymerisation of “new” plastic.
 In this way a genuine circular use of plastic can be achieved in a similar way to the steel, glass and paper industry that use significant recycled material for their new material.